-On July 18, 2023, CES announced the renewal of its previous NCIB, which expired on July 20, 2023.
-Under the Company's renewed NCIB, which became effective on July 21, 2023, the Company may repurchase for cancellation up to 18,719,430 common shares, being 10.0% of the public float of common shares at the time of renewal.
+On July 21, 2023, the Company announced the renewal of its previous NCIB, which ended on July 20, 2023, to repurchase for cancellation up to 18,719,430 common shares, being 10.0% of the public float of common shares at the time of renewal.
 The renewed NCIB will terminate on July 20, 2024 or such earlier date as the maximum number of common shares are purchased pursuant to the NCIB or the NCIB is completed or is terminated at the Company's election.
-A summary of the Company's NCIB program is as follows:
+As at March 31, 2024, the Company has repurchased the maximum number of common shares and has completed the current NCIB.
+A summary of the Company's NCIB program is presented below: